 Throughout Ane and Severin’s years of living on the farm and farming blueberries, they supplied jobs for many local kids.
 On an average summer day, there would be fifty+ kids picking; many of them to raise money to buy their clothes for school (do any of you remember working picking fruit or veggies to pay for school clothes?).
 Stella Anderson Nieman, Ane and Severin’s second daughter, recalls learning two things from her father while her and her older sister, Audrey, helped out on the farm: " you do not let weeds go to seed and berries need to be picked ripe to have good flavor."

-In 1972, the Andersons sold the farm to Severin’s brother and sister-in-law – Gus and Dorothy.
+In 1972, the Andersons sold the farm to Severin’s brother and sister-in-law – Gus and Dorothy (Dot as her family knew her).
 Around this time, the red building that houses the processing facility and farm store was built.
 Many visitors to the farm still remember picking blueberries for Gus and Dorothy as kids.
 Word is, when Dorothy Anderson was running the farm, she kept boy and girl pickers separate to make sure no mischief was happening back there in those bushes!

-In 2008, Gus passed on, followed by Dorothy in 2010.
-Their children had moved on to find jobs in the city, and so decided, in 2011, to sell the property.
+In 2002, Gus passed on, followed by Dorothy in 2010.
+Dorothy, with the help of her sons, ran the farm for 7 and a half years without a partner.
+You go, girl (we love strong women, past and present)!
+Their children had moved out of the area, and so decided, in 2011, to sell the property.
 And though we're sad that it couldn't stay in the Anderson family forever, we're grateful that we had the opportunity to continue the legacy as the second family since 1933 to own this land.
 That's part of the reason we chose to open up the fields for you-pick; it has been a community gathering spot for over seventy years now.

 So here's to Ane and Severin, Gus and Dorothy, Stella and Audrey, and all the local communities–past & present–who have made Bow Hill Blueberries possible.